belindaxo/boilerplate-custom-widget/README.md

-## SAC Highchart Custom Widget Boilerplate
+## SAC Highcharts Custom Widget Boilerplate
 ### To get started:
 #### Creating a repository from this template:
 1. From the main page of the repository:  <kbd>Use this template</kbd> $\rightarrow$ <kbd>Create a new repository</kbd>